 From the late 1980s, a better understanding of how skin and fat are built up, and of how the body changes shape with age, have allowed surgeons to redesign these operations and they are now much more successful.

-In recent years body lift procedures have started to gain in popularity, and according to 2015 statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), just under 26,000 upper arm lifts were performed in 2015 in the U.S., an increase of 13.5% on 2014 statistics.
-This marks a massive increase of 929.7% on procedures initially undertaken in 1997.
+In recent years body lift procedures have started to gain in popularity, and according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 18,364 upper arm lifts were performed in 2018 in the U.S., an increase of 1.1% on 2017 statistics, and a rise of 33.1% compared to 2014 figures.

 No official figures are yet available for the U.K., but there are a few surgeons who are starting to offer this procedure.